dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 Now we’re ready to set up dbt Cloud!

-## Set up a project to connect dbt Cloud to Snowflake with Partner Connect
+## Setting up a dbt Cloud project to connect dbt Cloud with Snowflake

+There are two ways to connect dbt Cloud and Snowflake.
+The first option is Partner Connect, which provides a streamlined setup to create your dbt Cloud account from within your new Snowflake trial account.
+The second option is to create your dbt Cloud account separately and build the Snowflake connection yourself.
+If you are looking to get started quickly, we recommend **option 1**.
+If you are looking to customize your setup from the very beginning and gain familiarity with the dbt Cloud setup flow, we recommend **option 2**.

+## Connect dbt Cloud and Snowflake with partner connect

 1. With your Snowflake account up and running with data, we’re ready to connect it with dbt Cloud.
 We’re going to use [Snowflake Partner Connect](https://docs.snowflake.com/en/user-guide/ecosystem-partner-connect.html) to set up your dbt Cloud account and project.
 Using Partner Connect will allow you to create a complete dbt account with your [Snowflake connection](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database#connecting-to-snowflake), [a managed repository](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-using-a-managed-repository), [environments](https://docs.getdbt.com/docs/guides/managing-environments), and credentials.

 2. There’s a couple of ways you can access the Partner Connect page depending on if you’re navigating in the classic Snowflake UI or the new UI.

+a.
 Snowflake Classic UI: If you’re using the classic version of the Snowflake UI, you can click the Partner Connect button in the top bar of your account.
 From there, click on the dbt tile to open up the connect box.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/snowflake_classic_ui_partner_connect.png" title="Snowflake Classic UI - Partner Connect" />
 </p>

+b.
 Snowflake New UI: If you’re using the new web interface, you’ll want to click on your name in the upper left hand corner and then click on Partner Connect in the drop down menu.
 You can scroll down to find the dbt tile, or search for dbt in the search bar and it will float to the top.
 Click on the tile to open up the connect box.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/snowflake_new_ui_partner_connect.png" title="Snowflake New UI - Partner Connect" />